Navigating the HYBE-ADOR Legal Battle: From the Audit to the Court Hearing

 No further details have been disclosed as of yet.
 In just over a week, the initial audit launched by HYBE has reached the courts and many await the results.
 This does not, however, mean that new details will stop appearing.
 On May 2, Min responded to a report revealing that she asked HYBE in January for permission to terminate NewJeans’s contract.
 This rejected request, would have allowed Min to bypass the approval of ADOR’s other board of directors, only currently known as “Kim” and “Shin.”
 Min said though she did submit the request, it remained unrelated to the current clash with HYBE.

-Regardless of the outcome of both shareholder meetings, this dispute has no doubt solidified itself as a historic event with an uncertain ending.
+Regardless of the outcome of the ADOR board and shareholders, this dispute has no doubt solidified itself as a historic event with an uncertain ending.